-- transactions concluded at an organised auction which cannot be challenged on any of the above grounds; - transactions entered into in the ordinary course of business if the value of assets disposed of or obligations incurred does not exceed 1 per cent. of the balance sheet value of the debtor's assets, which cannot be challenged as transactions "at an undervalue" or as "preferential transactions"; and - (iii) transactions where the debtor received adequate consideration unless such transactions are treated as "aimed at defrauding creditors".
+transactions concluded on a stock exchange which cannot be challenged on any of the above grounds;

+- transactions entered into in the ordinary course of business if the value of assets disposed of or obligations incurred does not exceed 1 per cent. of the balance sheet value of the debtor's assets, which cannot be challenged as transactions "at an undervalue" or as "preferential transactions"; and - transactions where the debtor received adequate consideration unless such transactions are treated as "aimed at defrauding creditors".